Douglas Caetano

-Douglas Caetano Mattoso dos Santos (born 6 January 1981 in Rio de Janeiro, Brazil) is a Brazilian footballer who plays as forward for Águila in Primera División de Fútbol de El Salvador.
+Douglas Caetano Mattoso dos Santos (born 6 January 1981) is a Brazilian footballer who plays as a forward for Águila in Primera División de Fútbol de El Salvador.

 Career

 Real España

 On 13 October 2007, Caetano made his first goal in the Liga Nacional de Honduras with Real España in a 1–2 defeat against Victoria in the Estadio Francisco Morazán in the 90th minute.

 Tijuana

 On 20 July 2008, Caetano made his official debut with Tijuana in the Liga de Ascenso against Académicos de Guadalajara in the Estadio Jalisco, where he scored his first goal in the 69th minute in a 1–1 draw.

 Return to Real España

 On 14 January 2009, the 27-year-old forward signed a deal to return to his old club Real España after spending just one season with Tijuana.
 On 25 February 2009 Caetano scored a goal against Vida in the 25th minute in the Liga Nacional de Honduras.